rosshadden/thesis/04-overview.md

-> NOTE: possibly combine with the following file

 ## Overview

 As discussed previously, the primary motivation for this study was to reduce a rather large latency gap between serving an initial web page and providing it data.